rems-project/lem/README.md

 Documentation can be found in `doc/built-doc`, including:

-* a high-level description of Lem in the draft paper `lem-draft.pdf`.
+* a high-level description of Lem in the draft paper `lem-draft.pdf`;
-* the manual, in `lem-manual.html` and `lem-manual.pdf`
+* the manual, in `lem-manual.html` and `lem-manual.pdf`;
-* the Ott grammar and type system for Lem, in `lem.pdf`, built from the definition in language/lem.ott
+* the Ott grammar and type system for Lem, in `lem.pdf`, built from the definition in language/lem.ott;
-* the Lem library documentation, in `lem-libs.pdf`
+* the Lem library documentation, in `lem-libs.pdf`;
-* the type signatures of the pervasives and pervasives-extra libaries, in `lem-libs-pervasives.txt` and `lem-libs-pervasives-extra.txt`
+* the type signatures of the pervasives and pervasives-extra libaries, in `lem-libs-pervasives.txt` and `lem-libs-pervasives-extra.txt`; and
-* source documentation, in `html-doc` and `lem-doc.pdf`, with a dependency diagram of the source modules in `dep.pdf`
+* source documentation, in `html-doc` and `lem-doc.pdf`, with a dependency diagram of the source modules in `dep.pdf`.